-For the 2022-23 academic year, the school will not increase its tuition and fees.
-WVSOM anticipates the 2022-23 fiscal year to be a difficult operational year due to continuing pandemic concerns.
+For the 2023-24 academic year, the school will not increase its tuition and fees.
 WVSOM will continue to maintain a close watch over institutional resources to maintain WVSOM's ability to react to unknown internal and external issues.

 Requests for Information